 Do not use your children as a middleman and have them send messages back and forth.
 Talk to the other parent yourself; this is very important for the child’s sake.

-When talking to the other parent in front of your children, remember to be respectful.
+When talking to the other parent or about the other parent in front of your children, remember to be respectful.
 When you say mean things about the other parent, your children feel like you are expecting them to take your side.

 Remember that your children want both of their parents to be a part of their life.
 They count on both their mother and father to raise them, teach them what is important, and help them when they have problems.

 It may be very difficult to talk with your children about a divorce or separation.
-The best way to approach this situation is by being honest but in a kid-friendly kind of way.
+The best way to approach this situation is by being honest in a kid-friendly way.